powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 droop segment should be the one which verifies:
 $V_{DC} \in [V_{min}, V_{max}]$ where $V_{DC}$ is the DC Voltage at converter's Terminals.

+`MinP` and `MaxP` define the operational active power limits of the converter at the Point of Common Coupling, using the same load sign convention as `TargetP`.

+`MinP` must be less than or equal to `MaxP`.
+Both attributes are optional; if not set, the converter is considered with unlimited active power capability.

+`MinP` and `MaxP` are not serializable as of today.
+Trying to serialize AC-DC converters with non-default values of `MinP` or `MaxP` will raise an error.

 (line-commutated-converter)=